Study options

 • Fusion Energy Technology (5 ECTS)

 The study programme differs from more classical university physics in its proximity to concrete, practical questions in engineering or research.
 Learning takes many forms – from theory-driven and science-based research to company excursions.
-A concrete example of the programme’s emphasis on real-life problems and connection to the practical world is the Company Internship course (10 ECTS), where students gain valuable work experience and create connections to the industry.
+A concrete example of the programme’s emphasis on real-life problems and connection to the practical world is the Company Internship course (10 ECTS), where students gain valuable work experience and create connections to industry.

 Internationalisation